-- Revenue growth has been tremendous with a compounded annual growth of over the last 5 years.
+- Long term revenue growth has been strong with a 5 year compounded annual growth of 20.5%.

-- Priceline had a healthy average operating margin of 26.7% over the last 4 quarters.
+- Priceline's average operating margin of 26.7% was exceptional.

-- Net margins came in at average 18.9% for Priceline over the last twelve months.
+- Net margins stood at a healthy 18.9% (average) for Priceline in the Trailing Twelve Months.

-- The company has an operating cash flow which is 3 times the net income.
+- The operating cash flow looks good at 3 times the net income.

-- Priceline has a healthy FCF (Free Cash Flow) margin of 39.4%.
+- The company has a healthy free cash flow margin of 39.4%.

 Should you sell PCLN stock?

-- The company is trading at a price to sales multiple of 7.3, which is overvalued in comparison to the Internet Commerce industry average multiple of 0.8.
+- The company is trading at a price to sales multiple of 7.8, which is higher in comparison to the Internet Commerce industry average of 0.8, making PCLN stock expensive.